 Full & Partial Dentures in Columbia, SC

 You don’t have to settle for gaps in your smile.
-At Bethea Family Dentistry, we proudly offer modern full and partial dentures to get you back to enjoying the benefits of a complete, fully functioning smile.
+At Bethea Family Dentistry, we proudly offer modern full and partial dentures near you to get you back to enjoying the benefits of a complete, fully functioning smile.
 Ready to eat, talk, and smile with ease?
 Please contact our office to schedule your consultation!Contact Us

 Types of Dentures

 If you are missing all of your teeth on your upper or lower arch, we can create a custom-fitted, comfortable denture to replace your teeth.
-Dentures have a realistic-looking, gum-colored base with replacement teeth that look and feel natural!
+They have a realistic-looking, gum-colored base with replacement teeth that look and feel natural!

-Dentures aren’t just for total tooth replacement, we can also fill in the gaps with a partial denture if you aren’t missing all of your teeth.
+They aren’t just for total tooth replacement, we can also fill in the gaps with a partial denture if you aren’t missing all of your teeth.
 Partial dentures have a clasp that attaches to existing teeth for additional support.

 What is the dentures process like?